Isles of Mull, Iona & Skye 6 Day Island Hopping Tour from Edinburgh

 The cost varies slightly from distillery to distillery but as a rough guide it is around £10.00 per person to participate in a tour of the distillery which includes a wee dram.

-All payable in cash on the day.
+All attractions are payable in cash on the day.

 Where does the tour stay overnight?